ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 When multiplied by the number of logs that a client accepts STHs for, this number of unique STHs grow and the negative privacy implications grow with it.
 It's important that this is taken into account when logs are chosen for default settings in HTTPS clients.
-This concern is elaborated upon in XXX.
+This concern is discussed upon in XXX.

 \[TBD urge HTTPS clients to store STHs retrieved in responses?\]